csc-training/fortran-introduction/laplacian-array-syntax/README.md

-## Using the array syntax
+## Using the array syntax in Laplacian

-In this exercise you can practive operating with arrays without explicit do loops by using the array syntax.
+In this exercise you can try more complex operations with array syntax.

 Go back to the exercise [finite-difference Laplacian](../finite-difference) and implement the finite-difference evaluation using array syntax and